IEEEBerkeley/hope-www/pcb.rst

 ---------
-Students learn effective system, schematic, and layout design through hands-on applications and exposure to advanced concerns including DFT, DFM, grounding, decoupling, EMC/EMI, thermals, isolation, and high-speed.
+Students learn effective system, schematic, and layout design through hands-on applications and exposure to advanced concerns including DFT, DFM, grounding, decoupling, EMC/EMI, thermals, isolation.

 Timeline
 ========
-Our first class for Spring 2019 is **Wednesday, January 30th**. *This schedule is tentative and may change at instructor discretion.*
+Our first class for Fall 2019 is **Wednesday, September 4th**. *This schedule is tentative and may change at instructor discretion.*

 For alternative or in-depth treatment of topics discussed in class, see